caituo27/caituo27.github.io/_posts/2023/12/2023-12-15-using-the-angular-cdk-trap-focus-directive.md

 ---
 layout: post
-title: "Using the Angular CDK Trap Focus Directive"
+title: "How to Use the Angular CDK Trap Focus Directive"
 date: "2023-12-15"
+video_id: "JKHAjYJ5T2o"
 categories:
   - "angular"
 ---